-Many drugs can interact with aprepitant, and some drugs should not be used together.
+Many drugs can interact with aprepitant.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with aprepitant.
-Give a list of all your medicines to any healthcare provider who treats you.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 - Side Effects